 A tender offer agreement with major shareholders generally includes the obligation to commence a tender offer and the conditions precedent for such commencement, the obligation of the major shareholder to tender its shares and not to withdraw the tender, representations and warranties, and covenants.
 A tender offer agreement with the target company would cover certain representations and warranties by each party, conditions to commence the tender offer and certain covenants of the target company including the obligation not to solicit or negotiate competing bids.
-For such obligation, fiduciary-out clauses would be provided as exceptions (e.g., if the counteroffer price exceeds the offer price of the tender offeror and other conditions are met, the target company may terminate the tender offer agreement), and break-up fees would also be provided in case the target company terminates the tender offer agreement due to the fiduciary-out.
-In the Toshiba case, a tender offer agreement was concluded between Toshiba and the tender offeror.
-It provided that the tender offeror would pay reverse break-up fees to Toshiba if the tender offeror does not commence the tender offer by the pre-determined commencement date because the relevant regulatory approvals are not obtained even though all other conditions to commence the tender offer are satisfied or waived.
+For such obligation, fiduciary-out clauses would be provided as exceptions (e.g., if the counteroffer price exceeds the offer price of the tender offeror and other conditions are met, the target company may terminate the tender offer agreement), and break-up fees would also be occasionally provided in case the target company terminates the tender offer agreement due to the fiduciary-out.

 In recent years, large buyout deals (especially those led by foreign PE funds) have been increasingly required to obtain clearances before closing under various regulations, such as merger control regulations, regulations relating to the Committee on Foreign Investment in the United States and other investment regulations in several jurisdictions.
 However, it may take several months to around a year to obtain such clearances after the parties have reached an agreement for the buyout and filings are made with the relevant authorities.
-In these cases, to protect the public shareholders of the target company, the Japanese financial authorities usually request the buyer to commence the tender offer only after the clearance is expected to be obtained.
+In these cases, to protect the public shareholders of the target company, the Japanese financial authorities will request the buyer to commence the tender offer only after the clearance is expected to be obtained.
 To address this concern, there is the practice of making a timely disclosure where the target company 'makes a pre-announcement' that the parties have already agreed on the buyout and that the tender offer will commence once the necessary clearances are expected to be obtained and other conditions are met.
-These pre-announcements were issued in the cases of Toshiba and JSR.